jonahsmith/personal-site/_projects/nytimes-election-2020.md

 ![Election win blog](/assets/images/portfolio/nytimes-elections/election-blog.png)

-One of my contributions to the election coverage was working directly with designers and the Graphics desk to design and build a custom two-column page layout on desktop.
+One of my contributions to the election coverage was working directly with designers and the Graphics desk to build a custom two-column page layout on desktop.
 The layout is [still live](https://www.nytimes.com/live/2020/11/03/us/election-day), though certain elements of the page (including the results interactive) have some slight regressions.

 ## Reporter Updates and race call cards